 In addition, in some states and jurisdictions, if the cosmetic procedure leads to an injury or death caused by a foreign object left in the body after the surgery, then different laws may apply, and there may be no time limits for filing claims.

 Consulting with a medical malpractice attorney in your area is recommended to protect your rights.
 Doctors who fail to protect patients during cosmetic surgery procedures should be held accountable.

 Plastic Surgery Malpractice Injuries

-Not all issues caused by a surgery, cosmetic or otherwise, are considered negligent or are covered by malpractice.
-There are certain risks that are present that no doctor or surgeon can predict or prevent.
+Not all issues caused by plastic surgery procedures are considered negligent.
+Certain risks are present that no doctor or surgeon can predict or prevent.

-Some common injuries that can occur from negligence during plastic surgery include:
+Some common injuries that can occur from negligence during cosmetic surgeries include: